akirak/counsel-org-clock/README.md

 ## Features

-There are currently the following two commands:
+This package contains the following two commands:

 - When you are clocking in a task, `counsel-org-clock-context` displays the task, its ancestors, and its descendants via Ivy.
 When not clocking in, this function behaves the same as `counsel-org-clock-history`.
 - `counsel-org-clock-history` displays entries in `org-clock-history` variable via Ivy.